 With dementia and Altzheimer's increasingly affecting an aging population we are frequently consulted about whether medical conditions of this type can prevent someone from making a valid will.

-We deal with enquiries on behalf of disappointed beneficiaries wishing to challenge the validity of a will, as well as being asked to advise those making a will on how such challenges can be avoided.
+We deal on a day-to-day basis with enquiries on behalf of disappointed beneficiaries wishing to challenge the validity of a will.
+We are also asked to advise those making a will on how such challenges can be avoided.

 The most common misunderstanding in this area is the belief that just because someone has dementia they will automatically lack testamentary capacity.